 self.daily_pnl += pnl

-def closeposition(self, pair, exitprice):
+def close_position(self, pair, exit_price):

 """Close position and realize P&L"""